Skip to main content

 Overview

-The LLMaaS (Large Language Models as a Service) offering from Cloud Temple provides secure and sovereign access to the most advanced artificial intelligence models, with the SecNumCloud certification from ANSSI.
+Cloud Temple's LLMaaS (Large Language Models as a Service) provides secure and sovereign access to the most advanced artificial intelligence models, with ANSSI's SecNumCloud qualification.

 🏗️ Technical Architecture